 If you notice a minor leak coming from under the sink, you might feel inspired to take tackle the problem on your own.
 Unfortunately, many DIY plumbers don’t realize that when they’re replacing a leaky pipe, they can’t choose the wrong size or type of pipe.

-Often, a DIY plumber will use the wrong pipe, or they will try use the right size pipe, but with the wrong connectors.
-For example, you should never connect galvanized metal pipes directly to copper, otherwise you risk corrosion.
+Often, a DIY plumber will use the wrong pipe, or they will try to use the right size pipe, but with the wrong connectors.
+For example, you should never connect galvanized metal pipes directly to copper, otherwise, you risk corrosion.
 You have to use the right connector with the pipe sealant to ensure a tight fit.
-It’s a common mistake to believe that because pipes seem tight, that they will hold water.
+It’s a common mistake to believe that because pipes seem tight, they will hold water.

 The rule of thumb here is to always ensure you are using the right type of pipe and connector.

 Failing to Shut Off the Water

 If you have a pipe that is leaking everywhere, some people forget the first DIY rule of plumbing: shut of the water!
 Even if you are making minor repairs, always remember to shut off the water before starting a repair.